QIoT-fr-FR-utf8/qiot-acb.github.io/docs/fedora-iot.md

 * github does not provide (yet) aarch64 architecture on their runners
 * we tried to setup local runners on [aarch64-vm](aarch64-vm.md), but the setup could not complete.

+### Security

+1. We should not disable SELinux
+1. We should not disable firewalld

 ### Others

 After that, as the team is mainly ops and sysadmins, using Feodra on their personnal workstations (and not a beautiful Macbook Pro like yours maybe, reading these lines!) no specific difficulties to make podman and other stuff work.